zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 Stage One:
   - we concurrently send the eth_blockNumber request to all the endpoints in our table, by default it will aggregate on all the successful responses seen during the sample window
-  - since we specify a max aggregate on the block nubmer value, our final result are the endpoints at the max block number seen.
+  - since we specify a max aggregate on the block number value, our final result are the endpoints at the max block number seen.

 Stage Two:
   - we concurrently send the eth_getBlockByNumber request to all the endpoints we aggregated in stage one, and we return the first successful response we see, meaning status code 2xx.